Do your dust mite allergy symptoms include itchy skin? Are you wondering “Can I get a rash from dust mites”? If so, you’ve come to the right place.

 If you have symptoms they will likely be year-round.
 Year-round symptoms are what distinguish dust mites from the other common allergens (mold, pollen).

-In my case, eczema rashes were almost constant.
+In my case, eczema rashes were constant.
 I thought eczema and allergies were a separate issue so I never considered they might be connected.

 It wasn’t until I visited my allergist did he mention that allergens can cause eczema to flare, especially if I was allergic to pollens, cats/dogs, and dust mites.